ibm-cloud-docs/speech-to-text/acoustic-create.md

 ### Monitoring the train model request
 {: #monitorTraining-acoustic}

 The service returns a 200 response code if the training process is successfully initiated.
-The service cannot accept subsequent training requests, or requests to add more audio resources, until the existing request completes.
+The service cannot accept subsequent training requests, or requests to add more audio resources, until the existing training request completes.

 To determine the status of a training request, use the `GET /v1/acoustic_customizations/{customization_id}` method to poll the model's status.
 The method accepts the customization ID of the acoustic model and returns its status, as in the following example: